 2) What is the entrance testing policy of the colleges where I am applying?

-Students who don't do well on tests and whose colleges are not requiring testing would be better off NOT testing.
+Students who don't do well on tests and whose colleges are not requiring testing are more likely to be better off NOT testing.

 Students who test well and whose colleges are not requiring testing might also skip the test to be safe and avoid being around others.